Links

 Gas Fees

-Over the process of minting and selling your space there will be a number of gas fees, or the fees related to the amount of electricity the transactions require.
-The fees include the following :
+Over the process of minting on the Mona Marketplace and selling your space there will be a number of gas fees, or the fees related to the amount of electricity the transactions require.

-• Minting Gas Fee
+• Minting gas fee

 Commission fees